 Read the guide below to learn all the characteristics, history, and facts about the Sheepadoodle dog breed.

 Knowing the history and origin of a dog breed helps understand its overall personality, behavior, and temperament.

-There is a probability that a Sheepadoodle dog breed has existed naturally, however in the 1960s, through an experiment, this breed was originated.
-The initial purpose of developing this mixed breed was for the use as a military dog for the US army.
+There is a probability that a Sheepadoodle dog breed has existed naturally, however in the 1960s, through an experiment, this breed originated.
+The initial purpose of developing this mixed breed was for the use of a military dog for the US army.

 Sheepadoodle did not get popular then.
 In the 1980s, when people observed that this breed tolerated well among the other allergy sufferers, they became famous.
 Breeders thought of developing a breed that will be large in size with less tendency to shed hair.

-Moreover, breeders were also looking for a dog group that would be friendly around other humans and provides a loyal companionship.
+Moreover, breeders were also looking for a dog group that would be friendly around other humans and provide loyal companionship.
 So they crossed an Old English Sheepdog with a Poodle, and as a result, Sheepadoodle was developed.

 An Old English Sheepdog was a breed developed in England from an early herding dog breed.
 Their playfulness, bubbliness, and intelligence found their way in a Sheepadoodle’s genes.
-On the other hand, Poodle is a formal breed that has three basic types; standard, miniature, and toy.
+On the other hand, Poodles are a formal breed that has three basic types; standard, miniature, and toy.
 This dog breed’s origin is still vague as some consider it a French breed while others call it a German.

 Sheepadoodle, an incredibly beautiful looking pooch, is a product of the same concept.
 In the changing times, when people need animals for different purposes such as petting and emotional support, Sheepadoodles are gaining popularity.

 - F1 Sheepadoodle - They are the product of purebred Old English Sheepdog and a Standard Poodle.